Laufire/kiss/Notes.md

 * Building kiss entirely over microDOM will allow the easy replacement of microDOM, as microDOM does only simple tasks.

 * If jQuery were to be used instead of microDOM, a wrapper over jQuery may be built to suuport the microDOM API.
 Or they might work along.

+* Data driven UI: using JSON + OOCSS + Build Tools (could be built for target browsers).

+* Getters and Setters along with Object.observe could simplify the structure of kiss.